 Kristi spent her children’s and junior years not only riding with but also as a working student for Amy Reistrup at AYR Show Stables in Lexington, Virginia.
 While training with Amy, Kristi traveled the USEF national circuit competing on her horses Alaska and Polux.
 Among the many awards they received, Alaska was 2002 Small Hunter Champion at The Upperville Colt and Horse Show, in Upperville, Virginia.
 Polux was 2004 Southwest Virginia Regular Working Hunter Champion and Kristi competed in the Southwest Virginia Medal Finals, in Lexington, Virginia.

-Kristi has taken several horses and students to many local and national championships, including having the 15th overall Large Pony at 2016 USEF Pony Finals in Lexington, KY.
+Kristi has taken several horses and students to many local and national championships, including having the 15th overall Large Pony at the 2016 USEF Pony Finals in Lexington, Kentucky.
 Many of her riders receive year-end awards with both the Western Pennsylvania Professional Horsemen’s Association, The Mountaineer Hunter Jumper Association, and the USEF Zone 2 Year End Awards.
-Working with students and horses is a passion that is expressed with every ride, every lesson and every competition.
+Working with students and horses is a passion that is expressed with every ride, every lesson, and every competition.